 So you’ve been trading on a demo account for months now and you think you’re ready to go live.
 But are you REALLY ready?

-2. You have clear-cut risk management rules that you stick to all the time.
+2. You have clear risk management rules that you stick to all the time.

-Before you start to think about going live, you should check yo’ self if you’ve got a well-defined set of rules which tell you when you’ve lost enough or you’ve been trading too much or else, you’ll just wreck yo’ self.
+Before you start to think about going live, you should make sure you’ve got a well-defined set of rules which tell you when you’ve lost enough or you’ve been trading too much or else, you’ll just wreck yo’ self.

 If you haven’t outlined your risk management rules yet, you can start by including percentage risk, the maximum drawdown you can tolerate, and when to stop trading after a series of losses in your trading journal.

 3. You don’t lose your cool when your trade is losing.

 Do you still panic when your trade is going against you?
 If you do, you may want to re-think about investing your hard-earned moolah.

 I know, I know, it’s no easy task to keep your cool when you see that you’re losing money.
 So what should you do?
 Make a detailed trading plan and follow it!

 By having a plan to focus on, you will be able to think clearly and evaluate what has changed in your trade since you saw the setup or if the fundamentals have shifted in order to help you decide whether to hold on or not.

 4. You don’t take your losses too hard.